abreits/rxjs-idsets/projects/rxjs-idsets/README.md

 # Examples

-Nothing explains a library better than a few well documented examples, so here they come (hope they are indeed documented enough).
+Nothing explains a library better than a few well documented examples, so here they come (I hope the examples are indeed documented enough).

+The included examples are basic examples on how to use the `IdSet` classes, a more elaborate 'real life' example is planned for the future.

 ## Example 1, IdSet

+The `IdSet` is the basic class this library is built upon, it provides all normal Typescript Set operations

 ``` typescript
 // create a new set containing 3 values, values implement IdObject interface